Key facts, deadlines, and compliance requirements for the UAE's national e-invoicing rollout.

 All VAT-registered entities conducting B2B transactions will eventually fall under the mandate.
 The rollout is revenue-based: businesses with the highest annual turnover are in the first wave, with subsequent phases lowering the threshold progressively.
+Non-UAE resident entities registered for UAE VAT must also implement electronic invoicing if they are obligated to issue tax invoices under the VAT Decree-Law.

-The UAE uses a decentralized 5-corner model.
+The UAE uses a decentralised 5-corner model.
 Businesses do not connect directly to a government platform.
 Instead, they send and receive invoices through Accredited Service Providers who handle validation, routing, and delivery via the Peppol network.

 The UAE has published a detailed penalty framework under Cabinet Decision No. 106/2025.
 Penalties are structured by violation type, with the heaviest fines targeting businesses that fail to implement the system entirely or fail to appoint an Accredited Service Provider.